adolenc/cl-messagepack-rpc/README.md

 from your REPL should properly load all the dependencies and cl-messagepack-rpc itself.

-In order to get cl-async working, you will however also need `libuv1-dev` package, which you can install using your distribution's package manager.
+In order to get cl-async working, you will however also need `libuv1-dev` package, which you can install using your distribution's package manager, or by manually compiling [libuv](https://github.com/libuv/libuv#build-instructions).

 ## Usage
 This library tries to follow the official specification as closely as possible.
 For a quick taste: